Florida Lawn Care – Our Ultimate Guide to Lavishly Lush Grass

 • Aerate and apply topseed

 In most places in Florida, lawns do not go fully dormant in the winter.
-However, they will grow very slowly and wonโ€™t need as much – if any – mowing or watering.
-The best way to care for your lawn during this time of year is to reduce foot traffic to prevent trampling or damage.
+However, they will grow very slowly and won’t need as much – if any – mowing or watering.

-Get Professional Lawn Care
+Tip #10: Consider Getting Professional Lawn Care

 If you want to keep your grass looking great all year long, it can be a lot of effort.
 That’s why these Florida lawn care tips are designed to help you work smarter, not harder.
-If you’re still having trouble, then professional lawn care services could be a great fit for you.ย
+If you’re still having trouble, then professional lawn care services could be a great fit for you.

 Here at Heron Home & Outdoor, we strive to provide you with exceptional service and outstanding results.
 Our knowledgeable, certified technicians have the equipment and expertise needed to keep your lawn looking lush and green all year long.
 From lawn pest control to regular maintenance, we offer custom treatments that will take your yard to the next level.